 In the morning session, you can expect some flow yoga, a version of sun salutations and other standing postures to wake up the body and bring energy.

-Yoga is one of those rare times when its perfectly acceptable to be selfish and focus just on you, so practice how you want and how you feel, taking the options offered for your ability.
+Yoga is one of those rare times when its perfectly acceptable to focus just on you, so practice how you want and how you feel, taking the options offered for your ability.

 Your teacher may mention the more subtle aspects of yoga, and use Indian names for postures, but will generally stick to mainstream physical postures, using Western names for postures and breathing techniques that help us prepare and recover from our hiking.

 If anyone has any injuries, issues or concerns, please contact us in advance.
 We also always ask for a participation form to be completed in advance of our yoga and hiking breaks.
 Your teacher always encourages the use of yoga props and offers options wherever possible to encourage a safe practice and to make postures more realistic and accessible.

 For our UK yoga weekends, yoga props (blocks/straps etc) are provided.
 Yoga mats can also be provided if requested but some people prefer to bring their own.
 For our Spanish breaks, you can hire a mat from us at a small charge, or bring your own.